60 Men’s Bedroom Ideas

 Flooring choice can kick off the entire room’s theme.
 This black-and-gray theme room gets its start from the large black floor tiles with heavy white grout lines framing them in place.

 While the tiles are undeniably dark, they do a really nice job of reflecting natural light from the window back into the room.
 The white accents in the room match the grout lines nicely, while the sheer curtains are an excellent choice.
-They frame the window perfectly while not absorbing too much precious light like heavier curtains might.
+They frame the window perfectly while not absorbing too much precious light as heavier curtains might.
 While the light fixtures may be a personal choice, we do think they add some fun to the space.

 You’ll notice this room’s chemistry as soon as you walk in.
 Not only is it on display above the headboard, but the fun yet classy aesthetic creates a welcoming space for you to crash at the end of the day.

 While there are many elements of this design to enjoy, we keep going back to the wall hangings periodically.
-Puns aside, choosing prints like this will be the main focus of your room so they’re perfect for a whimsical guy that doesn’t take himself too seriously.
+Puns aside, choosing prints like this will be the main focus of your bedroom so they’re perfect for a whimsical guy who doesn’t take himself too seriously.
 Matching nightstands and reading lights add some symmetry while a stack of antique periodicals creates a little well-meaning chaos on the floor.

 Platform beds can be highly functional while still being welcoming and attractive.
-The bed pictured above makes excellent use of the cubbies underneath for books and document storage.
+The bed pictured below makes excellent use of the cubbies underneath for books and document storage.
 Beds and headboards like these are readily available at most large home goods stores like Ikea.

 Concrete walls don’t have to be cold and uninviting.
 Whether you use a concrete stain, add wall hangings, or dress it up with a tufted headboard like the one above, there are options.
 You can use touches to soften the concrete’s look in the areas that you’d like to be warmer and more accessible.

-If you’re the type of man that needs his room to double as a workspace, this design might work for you.
+If you’re the type of man who needs his room to double as a workspace, this design might work for you.
 The simple writing desk in the room gives you the space to get some work done while still keeping the room relaxing.

 Don’t be afraid to use some outside-of-the-box wall hangings to display some personality.
 The prints above the headboard are patents for different types of lightbulbs.
 You can get other patent prints, blueprints, and diagrams framed of your favorite engineering marvels as well.
 Choose frames that match your room’s theme and hang them where you can be inspired.

-Dark colors and subdued lighting can go a long way towards creating a relaxing men’s bedroom.
+Dark colors and subdued lighting can go a long way toward creating a relaxing men’s bedroom.
 Daylight is provided through a large window across from the foot of the bed, so the end table lights don’t need to be excessively bright.

 To copy this bedroom idea, choose a palette of complementing grays.
 The ceiling and walls are painted the same matte-finish paint, making it feel like an even larger space than it already is.
 Choosing wood paneling for the wall behind the headboard will create an accent to keep the room feeling too monochromatic.